Zorba the Greek, Alexis Zorbas (1964) movie poster, Anthony Quinn painting portrait

 75 x 97cm (29,5″x 38,5″)

-This piece of original art is currently for sale.
+This original painting is currently available for purchase.
 For more information please contact us.

 Anthony Quinn, Irene Papas, Giorgos Foundas “Zorba the Greek / Alexis Zorbas”1964